thbitzer/SmartTemperatureTower/README.md

 ## How it works

-1. The main Python script "SmartTemperatureTower.py" runs OpenSCAD with the user-supplied parameters and creates an STL file out of file "SmartTemperatureTower_Stand.stl" and "SmartTemperatureTower_TempFloor.stl".
+1. The main Python script "SmartTemperatureTower.py" runs OpenSCAD with the user-supplied parameters and creates a resulting STL file out of "SmartTemperatureTower_Stand.stl" and "SmartTemperatureTower_TempFloor.stl".
-2. The resulting STL file is being converted into a GCODE file using the Prusa Slicer.
-At each Layer change, a marker is inserted to identify the starting point of a layer.
+2. That STL file is being converted into a GCODE file using the Prusa Slicer.
+At each Layer change, a marker is inserted to identify the starting point of that layer.
 3. After that, the Python script parses the GCODE and inserts "M104" GCODE commands at the layer start markers of new floors of the temperature tower.

 ## Requirements